FillmoreSNHUWork/CS465_MEAN_Stack_Project/README.md

 - **Single-Page Application (SPA)**: Utilized Angular to create a dynamic, responsive user experience with faster load times and seamless interactions.

 ### NoSQL MongoDB Database
-The backend used MongoDB for its flexibility in handling unstructured data, scalability, and ease of integration with JavaScript through its BSON format, making it ideal for the dynamic data needs of our application.
+The backend used MongoDB for its flexibility in handling unstructured data.
+It also provides scalability and ease of integration with JavaScript through its BSON format, making it perfect for the dynamic data needs of our application.

 ## Functionality